yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 handle priorities in HTTP/2 by sending the requests to the server, and letting it send the high priority resources first.
 However, there's one big problem in that scheme: on the web today, there is no single server.
-Most sites are served with a multitude of servers, as the origin is built out of multiple different hosts, static resources served from the S3 or some other static hosting provider and 3rd parties are served from entirely different services.
+Most sites are served from a multitude of servers, as the origin is built out of multiple different hosts, static resources served from the S3 or some other static hosting provider and 3rd parties are served from entirely different services.